GYNK / Apps / Prime Time

 How it works.

 Your iPhone's clock is "close enough."
-Prime Time isn't satisfied with that.
+Prime Time NTP isn't satisfied with that.

 Here's the full story — from the NTP query to the digit you see on screen.